 International schools often have high standards, qualified teachers and excellent facilities, but expats naturally have to pay for this privilege.
 Fees can be exorbitant, and expat parents moving to Malta for work should negotiate for international school fees to be subsidised in their relocation package.

 The Maltese government operates on a principle of inclusion concerning students with special education needs.
-The island has four Resource Centres.
+The island has four schools for children with special needs, known as Resource Centres.
 Services offered include providing specialised support for Autism Spectrum Disorder, specialist teachers for children with hearing or visual impairments and running early intervention services.

 Tutors in Malta

 There isn't much of a tutoring culture in Malta yet, so options are limited.
-There are a few online tutor directories, such as LearnD, as well as specialised companies like Online Tutoring Malta.
-Some tutors also advertise their services in Facebook groups.
+There are a few online tutor directories and some specialised tutors that handle particular subjects, such as maths.

 Expat Health Insurance